Yogesh7920/Tiger-Compiler/README.md

 # Lab Assignments
 ## Lab 6: Tree to IR
+- Ast to IR and IR to canonized version done.
 ## Lab 5: IR Tree representation
 - Tree representation, and canonization done.
 ## Lab 4: Pretty printing for Tiger.